diabhalothia1/cse15l-lab-reports/lab-report-1-week-2.md

   }

-  We were making changes to the oringinal code, so after running the method first time the original list got changes and thus, the output was wrong
+  We were making changes to the original code, so after running the method first time the original list got changes and thus, the output was wrong
   I fixed the bug by creating a copy of the original list and instead of referencing the orginal list I refernced the copy, and thus we will get the right output.